moderntribe/square1-global-docker/README.md

 1. Run `composer run-script phar:install-tools`
 1. Run `composer run-script phar:build`
 1. Run `composer run-script autocomplete:build`
-1. Create a new release/tag on GitHub and attach the generated `sq1.phar` in the root directory in the binaries box.
+1. Create a new release/tag on GitHub and attach the generated `so.phar` in the root directory in the binaries box.
 1. Once the release is created you may want to bump the VERSION via semver with the `-dev` suffix.